henryburon/henryburon.github.io/_posts/2024-02-05-terraflight.md

 The robot is built with a Raspberry Pi 4 and is fully controlled using ROS2 in Python.

 ![terraflight1](/assets/images/terraflight_slam_1.png)
-Preliminary image from the base station.
-View a frame from the rover's live stream and the map it has started to build.
+Preliminary image from the base station: a frame from the rover's live stream and the map it has started to build.
 The top "No Image" is the drone's feed, which was not flying at the time.
 Note: this was in a room with many chairs and table legs.

 ![terraflight2](/assets/images/terraflight_2.jpg)